Brianmj/opengl_windows_proj/README.md

 # opengl_windows_proj
-Just a sample template for a opengl projects using visual studio.
+Just a sample template for opengl projects using visual studio.